cnamejj/PyProc/README.md

 other PyProc sample scripts that check socket related info, this script handles unix domain sockets as well as tcp, tcp6, udp and udp6 sockets.

+#### watch-process-smaps

+Similar to "show-memory-delta" but for a specific process id.
+However the dataser it reads, the "/proc/#PID#/smaps" file for the PID in question, breaks out memory usage counters by segments of the processes address space.
+So the script shows deltas between iterations in more detail, as well as an aggregated "total".
+It supports CLI options to control which fields to monitor, whether or not to display totals, breakdowns or both.
+And the minimum thresholds before a change is displayed can be set, both the absolute number and the percentage change.
+Finally, the amount of time the script waits between checks can also be specificied via CLI options.

 ----------

 ## Files Currently Supported